 As Locke maintains property as a natural right, so by extension does Jefferson maintain the "the exercise of a free trade with all parts of the world, possessed by the American colonists, as of natural right."
 As Locke maintains that the powers exercised by the government are delegated to it by the citizens, so Jefferson refers to legislative bodies "to whom the people have delegated the powers of legislation… but when they are dissolved by the lopping off one or more of their branches, the power reverts to the people… " Like Locke, Jefferson maintains that the initiation of force is incompatible with natural rights, that "force cannot give right."

 The second paragraph of Declaration of Independence is by far the most philosophically significant of all of American's founding documents.
 And what it consists of, by and large, is a condensation of the opening of "The Virginia Declaration of Rights," written one month earlier by George Mason, which is itself a condensation of nearly all of the major points of the Second Treatise.
 As a condensation of a condensation, made by the best writer from among the founding fathers, the wording of the Declaration is eloquent and concise in its statement of Locke's ideas.
-Just as Locke maintains that in the state of nature all men are enjoy a freedom and equality, and Mason maintains that "all men are by nature equally free and independent," Jefferson, having earlier made reference to "the laws of nature," maintains that "all men are created equal."
+Just as Locke maintains that in the state of nature all men are free and equal, and Mason maintains that "all men are by nature equally free and independent," Jefferson, having earlier made reference to "the laws of nature," maintains that "all men are created equal."
 Just as Locke locates the foundation of rights in god, so Jefferson maintains that men "are endowed by their creator with certain inalienable rights."
 Just as Locke sees the fundamental natural rights as consisting of life, liberty and property, and Mason "life," "liberty" and "the means of acquiring and possessing property, and pursuing and obtaining happiness and safety," so Jefferson similarly lists the rights to "life, liberty, and the pursuit of happiness."
 While Locke says that rights belong to individual men and thus precede government, and Mason "that all power is vested in, and consequently derived from, the people; that magistrates are their trustees and servants, and at all times amenable to them," Jefferson says that "to secure these rights, governments are instituted among men, deriving their just power from the consent of the governed."
 Finally, while Locke writes of the right of citizens to revolt against repressive governments, and Mason that "whenever any government shall be found inadequate or contrary to these purposes, a majority for the community hath an indubitable, unalienable, and indefeasible right to reform, alter or abolish it," Jefferson writes that "whenever any form of government becomes destructive of these ends, it is the right of the people to alter or abolish it and to institute new government."
 Just as Locke maintains that need for revolt becomes evident when "a long train of abuses, prevarication's, and artifices, all tending the same way, make the design visible to the people," Jefferson's likewise maintains that the need for revolt becomes evident when "when a long train of abuses and usurpation's, pursuing invariably the same object, evinces a design to reduce them under absolute despotism."

 Of course, after the Declaration of Independence, America's most important founding document is the Constitution.
 And since the Constitution provides a bridge between the principles of political philosophy and the principles of law, Locke's influence also pervades it, though less directly.
 Developing Locke's arguments in general, and his argument for private property in particular, James Madison, the primary architect of the constitution, wrote that the major purpose of government is "the protection of different and unequal faculties of acquiring property."
 Speaking at another time of property in its extended sense, what Locke called "that property which men have in their persons as well as goods," Madison wrote that government "is instituted to protect property of every sort: as well that which lies in the various rights of individuals, as that which the term particularly expresses."